Effective Date: January 1, 2023

 We will retain your Personal Data for a period of time that is consistent with the original purpose of the data collection, or as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
-We determine the appropriate retention period for Personal Data by considering the amount, nature and sensitivity of your Personal Data processed, the potential risk of harm from unauthorised use or disclosure of your Personal Data and whether we can achieve the purposes of the processing through other means, and on the basis of applicable legal requirements (such as applicable statutes of limitation).
+We determine the appropriate retention period for Personal Data by considering the amount, nature and sensitivity of your Personal Data processed, the potential risk of harm from unauthorized use or disclosure of your Personal Data and whether we can achieve the purposes of the processing through other means, and on the basis of applicable legal requirements (such as applicable statutes of limitation).

 Your Privacy Choices

 In the above sections, we describe how we may collect, use and share your Personal Data for providing relevant content and advertising.
-Below, we describe how you may unsubscribe, opt-out, or otherwise modify settings related to our processing of your Personal Data.
+Below, we describe how you may unsubscribe, opt out, or otherwise modify settings related to our processing of your Personal Data.

 Direct Marketing – Phone or Postal Mailings.
 If you wish to withdraw from phone call or postal mail marketing communications from Okta, please request to do so through our form.

-If you are a user of the Okta online service via a subscription purchased for you by an Okta customer, to opt-out of platform-based analytics on an individual level, please contact us at [email protected] or please make a request for this through our form.
+If you are a user of the Okta online service via a subscription purchased for you by an Okta customer, to opt-out of platform-based analytics on an individual level, including participation in the Okta Ideas forum, please contact us at [email protected] or please make a request for this through our form.

 - You may also adjust your web browser settings to opt-out of non-essential cookies.
 Please understand that blocking or deleting non-essential cookies may affect our websites’ functionality.

-Your European Privacy Rights
+Your Privacy Rights